ramirezfernando/blog/blog/2024-06-15/index.md

 :::note

-The output looks a little messy, but that's likely due to the way the console handles output from multiple threads.
+The output looks a little weird, but that's likely due to the way the console handles output from multiple threads.
+Also, some numbers aren't on a newline which makes them look like numbers they're not i.e. "56" is "5" and "6" on the same line.

 :::

-Let's walkthrough the steps of my program!
+Let's walkthrough the steps of my program.
 After initializing my thread pool and [futures](https://en.cppreference.com/w/cpp/thread/future) vector, I use a for loop to enqueue 20 tasks to the task queue.
-As soon as I submit a task to the thread pool, one of my 10 threads will pop from the task queue and process my task - which in this case, printing the task number and simulating data processing time by sleeping for 1 second.
+As soon as I submit a task to the thread pool, one of my 10 threads will pop from the task queue and process my task (printing the task number and sleeping for 1 second to simulate data processing time).
 Once the task is completed, the thread will be available to process another task.
 After all tasks are completed, I wait for all the futures to complete and print "All requests handled."

 ## Final Thoughts
 Thread pools remove the performance overhead of having to create and destroy threads for each task.
 By initializing threads once, you'll be able to reuse existing threads multiple times, making your concurrent programs more efficient ⚡️